carbon-design-system/carbon/docs/style.md

 #### Annotate relevant Sass values with SassDoc

-When authoring functions, mixins, or values that are intended to be shared you should leverage SassDoc.
+When authoring functions, mixins, or values that are intended to be shared, you should leverage SassDoc.
 The typical format we use includes the following
 information: